Cervical Disc Replacement

 Not all patients are considered good candidates for this orthopaedic surgery.
 Certain factors – such as having an active infection, being allergic to certain metals, and having osteoporosis – can affect surgical outcomes.
 At CSMO, our team of experts will take the time to discuss all available options so you can make an informed decision with confidence.

-You don’t have to live with nerve pain.
+You don’t have to live with chronic neck pain.
 Contact Center for Sports Medicine & Orthopaedics today to schedule an appointment with one of our skilled joint replacement specialists.
 Our team will work with you to create a personalized treatment plan that restores movement, reduces discomfort, and helps you return to the activities you enjoy – comfortably, confidently, and without limitations.